USBE Logo MIDAS Logo

 The materials are durable and include resources in both print and digitally.
 However, the print materials have an outdated appearance and the digital materials were not engaging.
 Often the visuals did not align to the text or audio for long periods of time.
 The digital materials often were simple images and texts centered on large white space that was very stark in appearance.

-Technical Standards The material goes above and beyond meeting all the technical standards, ensures student data privacy is safeguarded, and can be easily installed or accessed without technical assistance.
-Licensing information is clearly stated in the description.
-The material meets all the requirements of federal and state laws, along with the accepted technical standards (ISTE Standards and VPAT Compliance).
-Additional technical specifications and limitations, including hardware requirements, bandwidth demands, student data privacy, and software/ web access restrictions, are adequately noted in the description.
-The design of the material allows for error-free installation or access without purchasing additional components.
-The material is limited by specifications requiring additional materials, technical assistance, hardware, software, or infrastructure.
-Student data privacy could be at risk.
-Resources within the material end after a trial period.
+Technical Standards This material surpasses the content outlined in "Adequate" by ensuring the safeguarding of student data privacy and easy installation or access without technical assistance.
+Furthermore, any licensing information is clearly stated in the description.
+The materials meet all the requirements of federal and state laws, as well as accepted technical standards such as ISTE Standards and VPAT Compliance.
+Additional technical specifications and limitations, including hardware requirements, bandwidth demands, and software/web access restrictions, are clearly outlined in the description.
+The design of the materials allows for error-free installation or access without the need to purchase additional components.
+The material is constrained by specifications that require additional materials, technical assistance, hardware, software, or infrastructure.
+Access to resources within the material expires after a trial period.
 Student data privacy is at risk.

 Requirements seem to be web based so as long as there is internet access, it should be feasible.

 Adaptability The material is currently relevant and adaptable for teacher and student use in individualized or group instructional settings across multiple content areas.
 The material can be customized for the needs of diverse learners.
-The material is currently adaptable for a teacher or student to use in a limited instructional setting across a few content areas.
-The material can be utilized by diverse learners (not customizable).
-The material has some features adaptable for students in at least one content area.
-The material has limited options to address the needs of diverse learners.
-The material is not adaptable or easily incorporated into various educational settings or with various diverse learners.
+Educators or students can utilize the material, but it may not be customizable for the needs of diverse learners.
+The material has limited options to address adaptability for the needs of diverse learners.
+The material is not suitable for different educational settings with diverse learners.

 The curriculum itself is presented in a manner that facilitates learning in many different settings: whole group, small group, or independently.
 Additionally, the materials are presented in a way that would make it easy for instructors to choose elements for shorter periods of time or possible extensions.
 There are also a lot of digital activities that could be adapted to different contexts.